petitnau/algorand-vaults/README.md

 # Overview

-When users need not to make quick expenditures, vaults represent a secure solution to keep their money: they require a definite wait time between the request and the finalization of a transaction, allowing the user to cancel potential requests made by malevolent users.
+Vaults are a security mechanism to prevent cryptocurrency from being immediately withdrawn.
+When a user wants to withdraw some crypto from a vault, they must first issue a request, and the withdraw is finalized only after a certain wait time has passed since the request.
+During the wait time, the request can be cancelled by using a recovery key.
+Vaults mitigate the risk that the user's private key is stolen: whenever an adversary attempts a withdraw with a stolen private key, the legit user can cancel the operation through the recovery key.

 ```
 todo add references
 ```

-We will describe the contract specifics with AlgoML, a higher level language than teal that splits the contract logic into functions that can be called using transactions, as long as certain preconditions are met.
+Since the TEAL implementation of vaults is quite complex, we first specify their functionality in AlgoML, a novel specification language for Algorand contracts, that compiles into TEAL scripts.

 ## Table of contents
 - [Overview](#overview)